 To share the delight of purchasing a new OPTIPLEX NEXUS 3015 FIBER, RealWheels made an announcement to their current customers about their latest upgrade.
 “The new machine buzz got our customers very excited, so excited that they started sending in their drawings before the machine was even installed,” said Jan Polka.
 Since the installment of the OPTIPLEX NEXUS 3015 FIBER in March, RealWheels has generated more jobs than ever before.

 Now that RealWheels has the OPTIPLEX NEXUS 3015 FIBER laser, they are running their operations more efficiently, which allows them to give more competitive pricing to their customers.
 Cory Polka stated, “The Mazak fiber laser is a workhorse.
 The laser processes 85 percent of all our products”.
 RealWheels is also able to complete jobs quicker since the OPTIPLEX NEXUS 3015 FIBER is faster with increased throughput.
 Specifically, “We have a job that was taking two and a half to three hours to complete on the CO2 laser.
 We are now cutting the exact same grille cover on the OPTIPLEX NEXUS FIBER and now it is taking only 25 minutes,” explained Cory Polka.
 They have another job, a wheel cover, which was taking 11 and half minutes and now is only taking a minute and a half to complete on the fiber laser.
 Previously, RealWheels was taking finishing steps which have now been eliminated.
 Their operators are now able to take the laser cut pieces from right off the pallet straight to their second step of forming or welding.
 “The OPTIPLEX NEXUS FIBER has given us, as a company, the confidence that there is no job we can’t compete in.
 We know our equipment can do the work and give high-quality results,” stated Jan Polka.

 Due to the results of the OPTIPLEX NEXUS 3015 FIBER, “our business opportunities have grown leaps and bounds,” said Jan Polka.
 He explains, “We have been up and running with the new fiber laser since March and we have received lots of new work.
 Because of the OPTIPLEX NEXUS FIBER, our future is so much brighter”.

-Article seen in August 2016 issue of MetalForming Magazine.
+Article published in the August issue of MetalForming Magazine.